-On top of this colorful harbor is McCaig’s Tower, a prominent landmark on Scotland’s West coast.
-Built in 1897 by local banker John Stuart McCaig, the tower gives you the opportunity to walk up the hill through lovable neighborhoods and vibrant gardens in order to observe the viewpoint on Oban and the water.
+On top of this colourful harbour is McCaig’s Tower, a prominent landmark on Scotland’s West coast.
+Built in 1897 by local banker John Stuart McCaig, the tower gives you the opportunity to walk up the hill through lovable neighbourhoods and vibrant gardens in order to observe the viewpoint on Oban and the water.

 I went on a bit of the Mallaig Circuit walk in order to have a great view on the city and across Loch Nevis to Knoydart as well as to enjoy my lunch and relax a little.

-Downtown you can also observe the famous Jacobite steam train (featured in the Harry Potter movies), and if your budget allows it, you’re able to hop in it for a beautiful ride and even have a delicious lunch in a vintage diner cabin.
+Downtown you can also observe the famous Jacobite steam train (featured in the Harry Potter movies), and if your budget allows it, you’re able to hop in for a beautiful ride and even have a delicious lunch in a vintage dinner cabin.

-Despite the rain, I truly appreciate walking in this compact and cosmopolitan city.
+Despite the rain, I truly appreciated walking in this compact and cosmopolitan city.
 I started by the Victorian Market, built in 1890, for a delicious vegan milkshake and a little window shopping.
 Then I headed towards Inverness castle, sitting on the banks of the River Ness and built in 1830 with red sand stones.
-It gives you a beautiful veiwpoint all over the town.
+It gives you a fantastic viewpoint all over the town.

 Just after Flora McDonald’s statue there’s a little path leading towards the river.
 Here I crossed a little bridge to go visit St Andrews Cathedral, One of the first new cathedrals completed in Great Britain after the Reformation.
-It was a beautiful moment to go there as all the almond trees were flourishing in front of the building, mixing their pink color to the red sand stones of the church.
+It was certainly an ideal time of year to see it, as the pink of the blossoming almond trees in front of the building blended harmoniously with the stone.

 After that, I wandered along the River Ness, a potential 2 hour walk around the city following the water banks.
-It led me to the Botanical Garden which offered me a relaxing break and a charming spot for my picnic in it’s tropical green house (as well as a break from the rain).
+It led me to the Botanical Garden which gave me a relaxing spot to enjoy my lunch (as well as a break from the rain).
 This place has no entrance free as it’s a charity and works with donations and plant sales.

-I started by walking up the Ullapool hill, an easy and beautiful walk leading to a sensational viewpoint over the Lochbroom and the town.
+I started by walking up the Ullapool hill, an easy and photo-worthy walk leading to a sensational viewpoint over the Lochbroom and the town.

 I then went on a sea scroll, picked up some cute rocks and wandered around this outdoor paradise.